Those who succeed in the future workplace must be innovative. Adaptable. Able to change quickly.

 Hang out with people not like you.
 One of my favorite ways to stretch myself has been to surround myself with many different personalities and interests among my friendships.
 I am introverted.
 I have some very extroverted friends.
 I’m not usually loud in a crowd — and a few of my close friends are always the life of the party.
 I’m conservative.
 I have some very liberal friends.
 Honestly, it’s sometimes more comfortable to only hang out with people who think like me, but I realize I’m missing opportunities to grow when I do.

 Move forward on something with uncertainty.
 This will be a challenge for some of you reading this.
 For others it’s easy.
 It comes fairly easy for me.
-But, the fact is rarely will we have all the answers when making decisions.
-That eliminates faith when we do, by the way.
+But, the fact is we will rarely have all the answers when making decisions.
+It actually eliminates faith when we do, by the way.
 Take a new risk on something.
-It’s the surest way to stretch yourself.
+It’s one of the surest way to stretch yourself.

 Attempt something you’ve never done.
-That goes with taking a risk, but not only something that you consider “risky” — try to do something beyond what you think you can do.
+This goes with taking a risk, but do something you not only consider “risky” — try to do something beyond what you think you can do.
 Take a college class, even though you’ve been out of school for years.
 Learn a language or to play an instrument.
+(I recently told my wife when I finish the advance degree I’ve been working on for a few years – this will be my fourth – I want to learn a foreign language.)
 Take up photography or baking.
 Try to do a home repair — with just the help of the guy at the hardware store.
 If you’ve never done it — all the better.
 The more different from you it seems — the greater the stretch.

 Spend more time on opportunities than on problems.
 This is huge, because problems tend to weigh us down and discourage us.
 Opportunities challenge and encourage us.
 Yes, fixing problems is exhilarating for some of us (like me), but only getting back to ground zero pales compared to finding new potential for growth.
 We can’t avoid handling problems, but we can discipline ourselves to focus more energy towards advancement rather than repair.
 Try it.
 In my experience, when I do this, some of the problems I thought needed so much of my attention no longer do.